learn-static/hist-320/content/6-includes.md

 You may want to include a visualization from your Voyant Tools exploration into your multimedia essay.

-Let's practice exporting a word cloud from Voyant and including it into our multimedia essay following the steps below:
+Let's practice exporting a word cloud from Voyant and including it into our multimedia essay following the steps below.

 Start by choosing a corpus to view in Voyant from those listed below.
 When you've decided on one, click on the green "View in Voyant Tools" button to the right of it.
-This will take you to a new tab to explore that corpus in Voyant.
+This will take you to a new browser tab to explore that corpus in Voyant.

 {% assign topicdocs = site.data.topic-data %}